oottppxx/enigma2/zgemmah7/README.txt

 boot commands are made, so we wouldn't get down to the boot command for the slot, the boot would hang.
 I believe it's perfectly feasible to have 2 TFTP boot commands, though, and might look into it.

+OHTER IDEAS:
+The use of the copydisk and flash commands were also attempted, to no avail.
+Using this method, a single file served from tftp would overwrite the emmcflash0.boot partition (or a few sectors within, even, to just overwrite the required STARTUP* files), providing more flexibility about recovery slots, as long as they wouldn't all be broken.
+This idea, however, was unsuccessful.
+Maybe if/when I get a bootloader serial console up this can be debugged.
+Booting a 2nd stage bootloader, like u-boot, that could eventually provide network access, would also be nice and relatively generic, but didn't really work on this as it seemed to be a lot more work and maybe a bit over my head on this system.
+Food for thought.